6 Healthy Ingredients to Supercharge Your Smoothie

 Silken tofu is loaded with protein, which can help you feel full longer and curb snack attacks midmorning.
 If you buy calcium-set tofu, you'll also get a good dose of calcium.

-Recipes to Try: Protein-Packed Breakfast Recipes
+Related: Protein-Packed Breakfast Recipes

 Preliminary research suggests pomegranate juice helps relieve sore muscles after exercise (cherry juice is credited with the same effect, so that's another juice you could try in your smoothie).
 But that's not all: the antioxidants in a daily cup of pomegranate juice might help to keep free radicals from oxidizing "bad" LDL cholesterol, suggested a preliminary study in the American Journal of Clinical Nutrition.
 (Oxidized LDL contributes to plaque buildup in the arteries.)